 In the case of funds invested in the San Mateo County Investment Fund, the Local Agency Investment Fund (LAIF), Federal Deposit Insurance Corporation-Insured accounts or county investment pools, current statements from those institutions will satisfy the above reporting requirement.
 The report will also include a certification that (1) all investment actions executed since the last report have been made in full compliance with the Investment Policy and, (2) the San Mateo County Harbor District will meet its expenditure obligations for the next six months.
 (Cal.
 Gov. Code § 53646(b)-(e)).
-The Director of Finance shall maintain a complete and timely record of all investment transactions.
+The Director of Administrative Services shall maintain a complete and timely record of all investment transactions.

+GASB Statement 31- Marking to Market

+The Investment Portfolio is the be marked to market on a timely basis quarterly as part of the reporting of the quarterly investment report.

+Calculation of Yield and Costs

+The yields and costs of a portfolio shall be measured in comparable ways.

+The San Mateo County Pool Yield is calculated on an accrual basis using a 365-day calendar year.
+Earnings are calculated as follows:

+(Earnings* + Capital Gains) less (Fees+Amortized Premiums + Capital Losses)

+Average Daily Pool Balance

+* Earnings equal net interest payments + accrued interest + accreted discounts.

-INVESTMENT POLICY ADOPTION
+INVESTMENT POLICY ADOPTION/MODIFICATION

-The Investment Policy shall be adopted by resolution of the San Mateo County Harbor District.
-Moreover, the Policy shall be reviewed on an annual basis, and modifications must be approved by the San Mateo County Harbor District.
+The Investment Policy was formally adopted by resolution 12-96 on June 5, 1996 The Policy shall be reviewed on an annual basis, and any modifications necessary must be approved by the San Mateo County Harbor District Board of Harbor Commissioners.
+Legislative changes shall be incorporated if relevant and shall specify the California Government Code sections that have been added, deleted or amended.

-INVESTMENTS AUTHORIZED

-UNDER CALIFORNIA GOVERNMENT CODE53601